Trump slams U.S. watchdog's report on shortages at coronavirus-hit hospitals

 The findings confirmed what governors, mayors and local health officials have been saying for weeks: that hospitals nationwide had insufficient capacity to handle the surge of coronavirus patients.
 But Trump suggested the inspector general was politically motivated and asked why she had not spoken to admirals, generals, the vice president or others in charge before doing the report.

 "Another Fake Dossier," he wrote on Twitter.
-The U.S. Department of Health and Human Services's Office of the Inspector General is led by Christi Grimm, the principal deputy inspector general, who has served in the office since 1999.
+The U.S. Department of Health and Human Services Office of the Inspector General (OIG) is led by Christi Grimm, the principal deputy inspector general, who has served in the office since 1999.

-The office did not return a request for comment on Trump's tweet.
+An HHS OIG spokeswoman said the office "approached this survey with the same integrity and quality standards as we have in previous work" and said staff had interviewed "knowledgeable professionals at more than 320 hospitals across 46 states."
 Trump's criticism came less than a week after he notified Congress on Friday he was firing the inspector general of the U.S. intelligence community, who was involved in triggering an impeachment probe of the Republican president last year.

 Michael Atkinson, the top U.S. Intelligence Community watchdog, said on Sunday he was fired by Trump for acting impartially in his handling of the whistleblower complaint that triggered an impeachment probe of the president last year.
-Trump derided the House of Representatives impeachment inquiry as a politically motivated witch hunt.
+Trump derided the House of Representatives inquiry, which culminated in his impeachment in December 2019, as a politically motivated witch-hunt.

 Trump first expressed irritation over the report during Monday night's coronavirus briefing, asking who the HHS inspector general was.
 "Where did he come from, the inspector general?"
 Trump snapped.
 "What's his name?"